DevLaukey/Company_webisite/content/_index.md

   - name: "Value for Money"
     icon: "/images/love.svg"
     content: "We offer flexible pricing options to suit your needs and budget, whether you're looking for a custom solution or a more streamlined package.
 Our team will work with you to find the right balance of features and cost to meet your needs."
-  - name: "Advanced functionality"
+  - name: "Advanced Functionality"
     icon: "/images/oop.svg"
     content: "Whether it's a complex e-commerce platform, a custom web application, or integration with third-party services, our team has the expertise and experience to deliver the advanced functionality you need to succeed."
-  - name: "Integration with other platforms"
+  - name: "Integration with Other Platforms"
     icon: "/images/cloud.svg"
     content: "We use best practices for seamless integrations with a range of popular tools and services, including CRMs, marketing automation platforms, and more."